December 9, 2024

 November 8, 2024

-Community Associations Must Now File Beneficial Owner Information Reports
+Incorporated Associations Must Now File Beneficial Owner Information Reports

-A federal law named the Corporate Transparency Act was recently ruled to be applicable to community associations.
+A federal law named the Corporate Transparency Act was recently ruled to be applicable to incorporated community associations.
 This ruling imposes new reporting obligations on those associations and their directors.

-Community associations should consult the FinCEN guidelines, their accountants, and their legal counsel if they have questions about this new reporting requirement.
+Incorporated community associations should consult the FinCEN guidelines, their accountants, and their legal counsel if they have questions about this new reporting requirement.

 September 29, 2024